 1. Waste caused by correctable leaks, breaks or malfunctions.
 This loss of Potable water may be cited as Water Waste after a reasonable period of time has passed in which the leak or malfunction could have been corrected.
-Exceptions may be
+Exceptions may be granted by the General Manager for corrections, which are not feasible or practical.

-- granted by the General Manager for corrections, which are not feasible or practical. - 32.
-Indiscriminate or excessive water use which allows excess to run to waste. - 23.
+- 32. Indiscriminate or excessive water use which allows excess to run to waste. - 23.
 Use of Potable water for washing buildings, structures, driveways, patios, parking lots, tennis courts, or other hard surfaced areas, except in cases where health or safety are at risk and the surface is cleaned with a Water Broom or other water efficient device or method.
 Water should be used only when traditional brooms are not able to clean the surface in a satisfactory manner. - 4.
-Use of Potable water for pressure/power washing buildings and structures, except when preparing surfaces for paint or other necessary treatments. - Use of Potable water to irrigate turf, lawns, gardens or ornamental Landscaping 45. between 9:00 a.m. and 5:00 p.m. by means other than drip irrigation, or hand watering without quick acting Positive Action Shut-Off Nozzles.
+Use of Potable water for pressure/power washing buildings and structures, except when preparing surfaces for paint or other necessary treatments. - 5.
+Hand watering without quick acting Positive Action Shut-Off Nozzles. - 46.
+Use of Potable water to irrigate turf, lawns, gardens or ornamental Landscaping between 9:00 a.m. and 5:00 p.m. by means other than drip irrigation, or hand watering without quick acting Positive Action Shut Off Nozzles.
 (Exceptions shall be made by the General Manager for professional gardeners where there is no ability to avoid watering between 9:00 a.m. to 5:00 p.m.).
-Irrigation before 5 p.m. or after 9 a.m. on any day other than Saturdays and Wednesdays, except for irrigation overseen by a professional gardener or landscaper who is available on Site and that is not exceeding two watering days per week, or that is water efficient non-sprinkler irrigation managed by an operational Smart Controller. - 6.
-Failure to arrange for a Landscape Water Audit within 60 days of notification of a requirement to obtain an audit. - Failure to complete a Landscape Water Audit within 60 days of a significant 7. modification to an audited Landscape. - Outdoor watering in excess of a Water Budget during Stages 2-4 Water 10.
-Conservation when a Water Budget is required pursuant to Rule 172. - 118.
-Failure to maintain water use within a mandatory Landscape Water Budget. - 89.
-Use of water for more than minimal Landscaping, as defined in the Landscaping regulations of the Jurisdiction or as described in Article 10.8 of the California Government Code. - 10.
-Operation of fountains, ponds, lakes or other ornamental use of Potable water without recycling. - 11.
+Irrigation between 9 a.m. and 5 p.m. on any day, and irrigation on any day other than Saturdays and Wednesdays, except for irrigation overseen by a professional gardener or landscaper who is available on Site and that is not exceeding a maximum two watering days per week, or that is water efficient non-sprinkler irrigation managed by an operational Smart Controller. - 7.
+Failure to arrange for a Landscape Water Audit within 60 days of notification of a requirement to obtain an audit. - 8.
+Failure to complete a Landscape Water Audit within 60 days of a significant modification to an audited Landscape. - 10.
+Outdoor watering in excess of a Water Budget during Stages 2 4 Water Conservation when a Water Budget is required pursuant to Rule 172. - 119.
+Failure to maintain water use within a mandatory Landscape Water Budget. - §10.
+Use of water for more than minimal Landscaping, as defined in the Landscaping regulations of the Jurisdiction or as described in Article 10.8 of the California Government Code. - 11.
+Operation of fountains, ponds, lakes or other ornamental use of Potable water without recycling. - 12.
 Draining and refilling of swimming pools or spas except (a) to prevent or correct structural damage or to comply with public health regulations, or (b) upon prior approval of the General Manager.